ConorWarrilow/Academic-Success-Analysis/readme.md

 </div>
 </details>

-Looking at the kde plots, two features stand out the most: Curricular units 1st sem (approved), and curricular units 2nd sem (approved).
+Looking at the kde plots, two features stand out the most: Curricular units 1st sem (approved) and curricular units 2nd sem (approved).
 These features show distinct distributions across the target classes with very little overlap amongst the dropout and graduate classes.
-Looking at the dropout class, the majority of values are zero in both features.
-In contrast, most values range between 5 and 7 for the graduate class, while the enrolled class spans a somewhat gaussian distribution between the other classes, with its meaning falling much closer to the graduate class.
+The majority of values within the dropout class are zero in both features, while most values range between 5 and 7 for the graduate class.
+The enrolled class appears to span a somewhat gaussian distribution between the two other classes, with its meaning falling much closer to the graduate class.

-Curricular units 1st/2nd sem (grade) features also sow string separation between class distributions, particuarly between the dropout and graudate/enrolled classes.
+Curricular units 1st/2nd sem (grade) features also show strong separation between class distributions, particuarly between the dropout and graudate/enrolled classes.

-Age at enrollment shows older students as being much more likely to dropout, with the dropout class showing a much more prominant right skew compared to the other classes.
+Lastly, age at enrollment shows older students as being far more likely to dropout.